subfuzion/voting-app/README.md

 For more information, please see the [wiki](https://github.com/subfuzion/voting-app/wiki).

-## Introduction to Docker Course

-The app will be used for an introductory course called **Software Containerization with Docker for Developers**.

-The course will be offered through the [UC Davis Extension](https://extension.ucdavis.edu/online-learning) online program, available on [Coursera](https://www.coursera.org/) sometime in the spring of 2018.

-See the [wiki](https://github.com/subfuzion/docker-voting-app-nodejs/wiki) for more detail about course modules.

 ## License

 The Voting App is open source and free for any use in compliance with the terms of the [MIT License](https://github.com/subfuzion/voting-app/blob/master/LICENSE).